25-26J-434/k8s-runtime-aware-ebpf-orchestration/k8s/component-2/README-routing.md

 # -> If avg RTT/DNS for monitored pods crosses the threshold and action=redirect,
 #    it applies a CiliumLocalRedirectPolicy that sends service-a traffic to pods
 #    labeled app=service-b on port 5001 (change label/port to target service-c: app=service-c, port 5003).
+#    The policy is auto-removed after the rule's TTL; if the issue resurfaces, re-run
+#    the helper to re-enforce the redirect.
 ```

 The rule format (what the frontend will eventually send):